Import

 Entering a Modal (all variants) will:

-1. Set focus on the heading or close button.
+- Set focus on the heading or close button

-3. Invalidate every DOM element outside of the Modal / Drawer, so they are not accessible to keyboard and screen reader users.
-For doing that, there is a helper function to be used in your application as well.
+- Make every DOM element outside the Modal/Drawer inaccessible to keyboard and screen reader users.
+A helper function is available for use in your application

 Structure and content